 How much will it cost?
 What is included?

 Please email your photographs and I will make a quotation based on your specific requirements.

 This will depend upon factors such as your choice of medium, the size of the portrait, the number of animals portrayed, whether or not you require extra details or a background, overall complexity (how complex planning the composition will be).
 Prices do not include framing, which is not a service I currently offer.

 The price quoted will be the price you are required to pay (plus postage) provided that you do not require changes to the brief requiring extra work in the course of the process, e.g. adding a dog or a landscape (in this case I would first email you for confirmation of your acceptance of any price increase and will inform you if such changes are possible).

-If you are unhappy with the finished work, alterations will be included where reasonable and practical to meet your expectations.
+If you are unhappy with the finished work, limited alterations will be included where reasonable and practical to meet your expectations.
 Please click here for an idea of prices.
 Please note that a deposit is payable in order to secure your booking.

 How long will it take?

 This will depend on the time of year, the complexity of your particular commission and my workload and will vary from 2 weeks to 2 months.
 I will give you an estimated time when I make a quotation.
 Please contact me to discuss a rush order.
 Portraits will not be commenced until the deposit is paid to secure the booking.

 If you have an important deadline, please notify me the date you require the item when placing your order and, if I can confirm this deadline in writing, unless there are factors outside my control which prevent me from doing so, I will have the portrait completed and posted to you by this date.
 To date, I have never missed a deadline as customer satisfaction is so important to me!